Understanding Labor Burden

 Example Calculations

-To see how these equations in action, consider a simple example for a construction superintendent.
+To see these equations in action, consider a simple example for a construction superintendent.
 Here are the details:

-Base Salary: $80,000 per year
+Base Wages: $80,000 per year

 Indirect Employment Costs:

-- Payroll taxes (Social Security, Medicare, unemployment): $6,120
+- Payroll taxes (Social Security and Medicare): $6,120

 - Workers’ compensation insurance: $3,200